-All personnel, summer and winter, have the same luggage weight allowance when flying from New Zealand to McMurdo Station.
+All summer and winter personnel have the same luggage weight allowance when flying from New Zealand to McMurdo Station.
 A maximum of 39 kg/85 lbs for your luggage plus 7 kg/15 lbs for carry-on is allowed for this leg of your journey.
+It is important to remember that your 'boomerang bag' counts towards 85 lbs checked-bag allowance.